klee421/cs32-final-project/README.md

 <h3 align="center">Revenue Tracker Program for B2B SaaS Startups </h3>

   <p align="center">
-    This program is intended to strealine the revenuement management process for B2B SaaS startups that have a subcription-based business model, thereby saving such companies' operations person a lot of time.
+    This program is intended to streamline the revenue management process for B2B SaaS startups that have a subscription-based business model, thereby saving such companies' operations person a lot of time.

 </div>